-For our sixth “Game Jams with James”, James is talking with Nik Sudan.
-Musician, artist, developer: Nik is known for his rapid output, his wild alliteration-filled game titles, and for his high level of polish.
-There’s nothing quite like a good Nik Sudan game.
+This is the sixth installment of “Game Jams with James”: Chats with developers about game jams, games from jams, and short form games.
+For our sixth “Game Jams with James”, James is talking with musician, artist and developer Nik Sudan.
+Nik is known for his rapid output, his wild alliteration-filled game titles and for his high level of polish.
+There is nothing quite like a good Nik Sudan game.

-James: How do you feel about short-form games?
+James: How do you feel about short form games?

 Nik: Unfortunately, my mind is fast moving and I never find myself working on something for too long.
 This is why I really like to jam!
 However, there are a few exceptions of games that made it beyond the ‘prototype’.